Welcome to the Shropshire Archaeological and Historical Society

 What we do:

-The Society organizes a varied programme of events throughout the year.
+We organise a varied programme of events throughout the year.
 These include guided walks and visits to historic sites in the summer months, and a programme of talks through the autumn and winter, occasional day-schools, and an annual lecture.

-The Society helps to raise funds and can make small grants to ensure that archaeological finds are available for the local community to see and study, to preserve such finds locally, and to assist original research into our past.
+We help to raise funds and can make small grants to ensure that archaeological finds are available for the local community to see and study, to preserve such finds locally, and to assist original research into our past.